 Any inherited assets in Portugal are subject to this 10 percent stamp duty unless exempt.
 Remember, this only applies to Portuguese assets, not assets you inherit elsewhere.

-business insurance portugalAs a foreign entrepreneur or representative of a foreign company establishing operations in Portugal the main company taxes you'll encounter in Portugal in 2024 are:
+business insurance portugalAs a foreign entrepreneur or representative of a foreign company establishing operations in Portugal, the main company taxes you'll encounter in Portugal are:

 Corporate Income Tax (IRC): The cornerstone of the Portuguese tax system for businesses, the IRC applies a standard rate of 21 percent to your company's taxable profits.